 Blue Jays not allowed to play games in Canada amid COVID-19 pandemic

+No Canada: Blue Jays barred from playing games in Toronto amid COVID-19 pandemic

-The Blue Jays have been denied approval by the Canadian government to play in Toronto amid the coronavirus pandemic.
+The Blue Jays won't play their home games in Toronto this year because Canada's government doesn't think it's safe for players to travel back and forth from the United States, one of the countries hit hardest by the coronavirus pandemic.

-Immigration Minister Marco Mendicino announced in a statement Saturday the federal government had denied the request, confirming what an official familiar with the matter had told The Associated Press earlier.
-The official spoke on condition of anonymity because they were not authorized to speak ahead of the announcement.
+Immigration Minister Marco Mendicino said Saturday the federal government had denied the Blue Jays' request to play at Rogers Centre, confirming what an official familiar with the matter had told The Associated Press ahead of the announcement.

+The team had been given clearance by city and provincial governments to play in its home stadium and was awaiting approval from Canada’s federal government.
+The other 29 Major League Baseball teams plan to play in their home ballparks, without spectators, when the pandemic-shortened 60-game season begins on July 23.

+Mendicino told The AP frequent travel to the U.S., where COVID-19 cases are surging, was the biggest issue.

 RELATED: 31 MLB players, 7 staff test positive for COVID-19, or 1.2%